haozixin/AI_reversi/agents/t_004/wiki/AI-Method-2.md

 ![img_1.png](img_1.png)

 When we select nodes, we go down to a node where all of its children are visited at least once.
-For the selected node, randomly pick an action to expand the node (we create a new “leaf” node(an object of `Node` class)).
+For the selected node, randomly pick an action to expand the node (It will create a new “leaf” node(an object of `Node` class)).
 Then, we do the simulation for the leaf node.

 Simulation process(```reward = self.simulate(child)```):